Why do we follow the behavior of others?

 We have evolved to crave acceptance

 By following social norms, we avoid ruffling any feathers and risking rejection by others.
-Some specific norms, such as the norm of reciprocity, also seem to exist specifically to enhance our relationships with other people, and to create a sense of unity.
+Some specific norms, such as the norm of reciprocity, also seem to exist specifically to enhance our relationships with other people, and to create a sense of group harmony.

 We want to protect our self-concept